 The total hours worked per week in the profession.

-A PBS/RPBS prescription is classified as under co-payment when there is no government subsidy as the dispensed price of the prescription does not exceed the patient co-payment, and the patient pays the full cost of the medication.
+A prescription priced below the co-payment as defined in the National Health Act 1953.
+A PBS/RPBS prescription is classified as under co-payment when the dispensed price of the prescription does not exceed the patient co-payment, and the patient pays the full cost of the medication.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.